Pratham1221/TicketCounter/README.md

 # TicketCounter

-This is a tickets buying and selling platorm where organisers can sell their tickets and people can buy tickets for their favourite shows.
-People who want to
+[//]: # (This is a tickets buying and selling platorm where organisers can sell their tickets)

+[//]: # (and people can buy tickets for their favourite shows.
+People who want to  )

-sell their tickets can use this platform to sell tickets in "pdf" form where the ticket will have the desired credentials of the person buying their tickets.
+[//]: # (sell their tickets can use this platform to sell tickets in "pdf" )

+[//]: # (form where the ticket will have the desired credentials of the person buying their tickets.)

+[//]: # ()
-I am really excited for this project as it is my very first java project and I personally feel it
+[//]: # (I am really excited for this project as it is my very first java project and I personally feel it  )

-can be used by people and have some real life help but in worst case if it turned out
+[//]: # (can be used by people and have some real life help but in worst case if it turned out  )

-to be redundant I will definitely use it if I ever organised an event.
+[//]: # (to be redundant I will definitely use it if I ever organised an event.)
+This is a Java based application which can be used to buy and sell tickets for shows.
+You can create an Organiser account if you want to organise an event and a user account if you just want to buy tickets for the existing events.
+Tickets bought will be saved on you computer in a "pdf" format.

+Please have fun testing my application.
+Let me know if you find any bugs.

 Language: Java